 - Weight: By nature, it’s exceptionally lightweight, making it easy to extract from the ground and even easier to transport.
 Because transportation and export costs are calculated by weight, it saves distributors on their overhead costs.

 - Job Creation: Another reason why it was distributed so prolifically was that it was a major economic catalyst for jobs.
 The real number of jobs directly and indirectly associated with its production is untold.
-However, a Canadian report indicated that in eastern Quebec, there was a region with three active mines that employed 6,200 workers in 1967.
+However, a Canadian report indicated that in eastern Quebec, there was a region with 3 active mines that employed 6,200 workers in 1967.
 Factoring in the number of workers involved in the distribution, manufacturing and construction of asbestos-containing materials (ACM), the numbers of jobs it created is in the millions.

 - Profitability: Production was and still is a hugely profitable industry.
 While the United States and Canada no longer mine it, both countries are still involved in facilitating the export of asbestos between countries where it hasn’t yet been banned or regulated.
 Additionally, Canada continues to import certain products, such as brake pads, that contain asbestos due to how profitable they are.
 The U.S. has still not banned it.
+Products can be purchased in the U.S. today that contain asbestos.

 - Military Use: Sadly, one of the largest economic drivers of ACM production was through the United States, British and Canadian militaries.
 Considered the ideal military-grade material, it was used as a fire-retardant and insulator in virtually every military asset from ships, planes and vehicles to barracks, buildings and command posts.
 Its use exploded during World War II when military production ramped up.
 To this day, many of the world’s top militaries still have older assets that contain ACM and continue to expose military service members to health hazards.